-The Company does not have any subsidiary, associate or joint venture.
+The Company does not have any subsidiary, associate or joint venture Company.

-Director/KMP Remuneration
+DIRECTOR/KMP REMUNERATION

-The Key Managerial Personnel of the Company, namely, Mr. Arjun Singh Oberoi, Managing Director, Mr. Kallol Kundu and Mr. S.N.
-Sridhar, Company Secretary do not draw any remuneration from the Company.
+The Key Managerial Personnel of the Company do not draw any remuneration from the Company.
 Sitting fee of Rs.
-40000 per sitting of the Board or a Committee thereof is paid to all Directors.
-The total sitting fee paid during the Financial Year 2020-21 was Rs.
-1.16 Million.
+40,000 per sitting of the Board or a Committee thereof is paid to all Directors.
+The total sitting fee paid during the Financial Year 2021-22 was Rs.
+1.20 Million.